China asks Pompeo to show 'enormous evidence' of COVID-19 originating from Wuhan lab

 "Exactly when, where, and which lab in China got such failures," she asked and called for an investigation into US' use of bacterial weapons in the past.
 "The US used bacterial weapons in the Korean war and Agent Orange in the Vietnam war.
 In the recent decade, the US is blocking the protocol regime to the biological weapons convention", she said.

-Noting that the US CDC last year suspended research on pathogens at the army lab, she said, "They have been silent on their purposes and safety.
+Noting that the US Centers for Disease Control and Prevention last year suspended research on pathogens at the army lab, she said, "They have been silent on their purposes and safety.
 So, we hope the US can act in a responsible manner and respond to international calls to accept investigations and respond to concerns."
 The novel coronavirus has so far killed over 2.5 lakh people and infected more than 3.6 million globally.
+The US is the worst-hit nation with over 71,000 deaths and 1.2 million COVID-19 infections.
+The Chinese government has faced criticism at home and abroad over its handling of the virus, especially in the early days of the outbreak.
+It was accused of silencing whistle-blowers and delaying in informing the public about the severity of the crisis.
+But it has repeatedly denied any wrongdoing, brushing aside accusations of a deliberate coverup in the critical early stages.

 ALSO READ